Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 3D Banner   | A three dimensional rotating banner

 We highly recommend adding an Automatic banner, which automatically selects whether to display a Standard banner or a 3D banner.
 The banner remains displayed throughout the entire Activity life-cycle.
-To add the automatic banner, please refer to [Step 4, Showing Banners](Android-InApp-Documentation#step4).
+To add the automatic banner, please refer to [Banners](Android-InApp-Documentation#banners).
 If you do not wish to add the Automatic Banner, use one of the following options:

 ####Loading a Standard Banner
 Add the following View inside your Activity layout .XML: